Mathias-LUCK/Projet-geometrie/README.md

 # 2D Geometric Shapes Library in C++

-### LICENCE
-This project is under the MIT License.

 ## Description and Objective
 This project is a simple C++ library for creating and manipulating basic 2D geometric shapes.
 It allows for the definition of points, circles, triangles, and squares, calculating their properties (area, perimeter, center, etc.), performing geometric transformations (translation, rotation, resizing), and checking some of their specific characteristics.